Slots reviews:

 Baccarat Card Values

-You could say that Baccarat resembles Blackjack because both games revolve around hitting an optimal score – 21 in Blackjack, 9 in Baccarat – but the games have fundamental differences, to start with the card values.
+You could say that Baccarat resembles Blackjack because both games revolve around hitting an optimal score – 21 in Blackjack, 9 in Baccarat.
+However, the games have fundamental differences, the main one being the card values.

-Baccarat is generally played with six or eight decks of cards, placed in a shoe, a device that holds multiple decks of shuffled cards.
-All cards, except the jokers, are used and have the following values:
+In Baccarat, the dealer generally uses six or eight decks of cards and places them in a shoe, a device that holds multiple decks of shuffled cards.
+The game uses all cards except jokers, with the following values

 • Numbers 2 to 9 – their face value – 2 to 9 points